hbasold/folproof-rondo/docs/language.md

 1. Justifications are indicated by a leading colon.
 If omitted, either "premise" or "assumption" will be assumed, depending on the context.
 2. Rule names are single words, like "premise" or "and".
 See [Appendix A](#appendix-a), for a complete list.
-3. Rules that indicate a variable substitution specify it like `A.x/x0`.
+3. Rules that indicate a substitution specify it like `A.x/x0`.
+Complex terms, as in `A.x/f(x0)` are allowed.
+   The backchaining rule also allows parallel substitutions, where the variable assignments are separated by semicolons: `B.x/f(c); y/g(k)`.
 4. Non-derived rules often have elimination or introduction versions, like `phi : or elim a,b-c,d-e`.
 Single letters, like "e" and "i", are valid shorthand.
 5. In some cases, rules need to refer to a side, 1 or 2 (left or right), like `phi1 or phi2 : or i1 n`.
 6. Rules that need to reference prior proof steps can do so with a comma-separated list of step numbers and ranges, like `a,b-c,d-e`.